 The emerald ash borer is an exotic beetle from Asia that most likely arrived in cargo.
-It was found in the state of Michigan in 2002 and has been found in 35 states and in Canada.
+It was found in the state of Michigan in 2002 and has been found in 36 states and in Canada.
 The larvae feed on the inner bark of the ash trees and eventually kill the trees.
 There are insecticide treatments (injections, soil treatments and cover sprays) available that require the right timing and multi-year applications.
 These treatments are cost prohibitive and may not always be effective.
-While we do not want to remove all ash trees we will take a wait and see approach which may lead to tree removal as they become affected.
-Any ash trees that are currently in poor condition will be removed.
+While our previous statement regarding the ash borer was to take a wait and see approach the ash borer has been found throughout the area.
+We are now advised to remove ash trees to prevent the further spread and have a project underway to begin removal this winter.